DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

    ```
    - Four elements of the `array` must be customized for your new sub-tab:
      - `farm/fd2-example/ui`: This is the URL to directly access the _UI_ sub-tab.
 Replace `ui` with the URL you want for your sub-tab.
        - Note: This string also controls the placement of the _FD2 Example_ and _UI_ tabs.
 The _FD2 Example_ tab will appear on the _Farm_ menu, which is where the _Dashboard_ tab also appears.
 The _UI_ tab will appear as a sub-tab on the _FD2 Example_ tab.
 The value `farm` cannot be changed.
-But, `fd2-example` and `UI` can.
+But, `fd2-example` and `ui` can.
 In particular, they are not required to match the filenames.
-For example, `fd2-example` does not have to match the filename `fd2_example.module` and `UI` does not have to correspond to `ui.html`.
+For example, `fd2-example` does not have to match the filename `fd2_example.module` and `ui` does not have to correspond to `ui.html`.
 However, it is a good convention to follow.
      - `title`: This defines the name of the sub-tab that appears in the _Example_ module's tab.
 Replace `UI` with the text you want to appear as the sub-tab title.
-     - `page arguments`: This is the file that provides the content for the sub-tab.
-Replace `ui.html` with the name of the `.html` file that contains the code for your new sub-tab.
+     - `page arguments`: This is the name of the directory that contains the content for the sub-tab.
+Replace `ui` with the name of the folder file that contains the code for your new sub-tab.
      - `weight`: The weight controls the placement of the sub-tabs with respect to the others that appear.
 Sub-tabs with lower weights appear further left and those with higher weights appear further right.
+1. Create a folder for the sub-tab that you named in the `page arguments` above.
+1. Create a `.html` file using the same base name as the folder (e.g. `abc.html`).
-1. Create the `.html` file you named in the `page arguments` above.
-Insert some _dummy code_ for now just to get the sub-tab up and visible.
+1. Insert some _dummy code_ into the `.html` file for now just to get the sub-tab up and visible.
 For example:
    ```html
     <p>This is my sub-tab</p>
    ```